foohardt/spiking-neurons/README.md

-<h1>Spiking Neurons</h1>
+# Spiking Neurons

+## Introduction
-This is an experimental visualization of a spiking neural network.
+Spiking Neurons is an experimental visualization of a spiking neural network run in the web browser.

+## Dependencies

+## Implementation

+## Experiments & Results